Public Figure Pursuit: “Stopping the Communications” Is a Common Goal

 Applying a strategy of “watch and wait” can be frustrating for public figures because it might feel like no action is being taken, especially during escalations.
 Pursuers often escalate prior to detaching, and it is during this time when many public figures most want to respond and/or apply an intervention which adds fuel to the fire.

 Steps to Take When Managing a Persistent Pursuer Case for a Public Figure

 If you are considering intrusive actions on behalf of a public figure, assess the communications, conduct a confidential investigation including social media research, address the public figure’s overall safety program to reduce their vulnerability and lessen the likelihood of encounters, define the public figure’s goal (i.e., safety), and consider whether possible interventions lead to the defined goal.
 Educate the public figure on any of possible consequences associated with the intervention, including escalation.

 Remember, “watch and wait,” including assessing new communications and re-evaluating the management plan, is an active strategy for managing cases, and works in the majority of situations.

-Gabrielle Thompson, PI, CPP, is Vice President of Threat Assessment Strategies at Gavin de Becker & Associates, L.P.
+Gabrielle Thompson, PI, CPP, is Vice President of Threat Assessment at Gavin de Becker & Associates, L.P.
 She is a leading behavioral scientist with a specialty in threat assessment.
-For the last 20 years, she has personally assessed and managed thousands of cases including public figure pursuit, workplace violence, and domestic violence for at-risk individuals and organizations.
-She is Senior Instructor at GDBA’s Advanced Threat Assessment Academy (to learn more about the Academy, visit: training.gavindebecker.com).Back to All Posts
+For the more than 20 years, she has personally assessed and managed thousands of cases including public figure pursuit, workplace violence, and domestic violence for at-risk individuals and organizations.
+She is Senior Instructor at GDBA’s Advanced Threat Assessment Academy (to learn more about the Academy, visit: training.gdba.com).Back to All Posts